erg-lang/erg/doc/zh_CN/dev_guide/terms.md

 ### Subroutine

 An object that modularizes processing.
-A generic term for functions, procedures, and methods in Erg.
+A generic term for functions, procedures, and 方法 in Erg.

 ### [reference](../syntax/18_memory_management.md#borrowed)